-The Hoka Speedgoat 2 is our favorite maximally cushioned shoe, and deservingly wins our Top Pick award for that purpose.
-"Speedgoat" is the nickname of legendary North American trail runner Karl Meltzer who runs a highly competitive mountain race of that same name in Utah's Wasatch Mountains and also at one time held the record on the Appalachian Trail.
-These shoes were designed with his collaboration and are more comfortable, have a more secure fit, and offer improved traction over the similar Hoka Challenger ATR 4, which have held our maximally cushioned top pick award for the past couple years.
-If you want the top performing shoe that also offers a heap of plush, cushioned foam underfoot, the Speedgoat 2 is our recommendation for you.
+The Hoka Speedgoat 2 is a fantastic maximally cushioned shoe.
+"Speedgoat" is the nickname of legendary North American trail runner Karl Meltzer who organizes a highly competitive mountain race of that same name in Utah's Wasatch Mountains and also at one time held the record on the Appalachian Trail.
+These shoes were designed with his collaboration and have a more secure fit than the similar Hoka Challenger ATR 5, which have held our maximally cushioned top pick award for the past couple years.
+If you want a high performing shoe that also offers a heap of plush, cushioned foam underfoot, the Speedgoat 2 is one that we recommend checking out.

 HOKA Speedgoat 2 Review

 Compare prices at 4 resellers Pros: Supremely cushioned ride, great foot protection, snug and supportive fit

 Cons: Not very sensitive or stable, a bit heavy, expensive

 Hoka has long been the brand of maximum cushioning, and indeed pretty much created this now hugely popular niche out of nowhere roughly ten years ago.
 Hokas are popular because their vast amount of underfoot foam gives them a very protective, heavily cushioned ride that goes a long way toward absorbing the repetitive impacts that running places on the muscles and joints of the legs, hips, and lower back.